Blogs/AI

 Reviewed by Ajay Patel

-To address these issues, Anthropic introduced the Model Context Protocol (MCP), an open-source tool designed to standardize and simplify the connection between AI assistants and various data sources.
+To address these structural inefficiencies, Anthropic introduced the Model Context Protocol (MCP), an open-source standard designed to formalize how AI systems connect to tools, data sources, and runtime environments.

-MCP serves as a universal interface that allows AI tools to interact seamlessly with content repositories, business platforms, and development environments.
+MCP functions as a standardized interface that enables AI tools to interact consistently with content repositories, business platforms, and development environments.
 By providing a standardized framework, MCP enhances the relevance and context-awareness of AI applications and is distinct from Artificial general intelligence, which targets broad human-level capability.

 General Architecture of MCP

-At its core, MCP follows a client-server architecture where a host application can connect to multiple servers:
+Architecturally, MCP follows a client-server model where a host application orchestrates connections to multiple context servers:

 • Hosts: These are LLM applications (like Claude Desktop or Integrated Development Environments) that initiate connections.
 The host process acts as the container and coordinator, managing multiple client instances, controlling client connection permissions and lifecycle, enforcing security policies, handling user authorization decisions, coordinating AI/LLM integration and sampling, and managing context aggregation across clients.